-The Family Self-Sufficiency (FSS) Program Contract of Participation, HUD form 52650 and 9831A for Multifamily (PBRA) FSS, which set forth the principal conditions and terms governing participation in the FSS program.
+The Family Self-Sufficiency (FSS) Program Contract of Participation, HUD form 52650, which set forth the principal conditions and terms governing participation in the FSS program.
 The contract includes the rights and responsibilities of both the FSS participant and HACA.
 The contract also includes the Individual Training and Service Plan (ITSP): a section of the CoP that becomes part of the family responsibilities under the contract, addresses personal and professional goals as benchmarks to be achieved, plus activities and services to assist the family meet goals leading toward self-sufficiency

 Escrow Account: Under the terms of the CoP, eligible participants will have deposits made into an escrow account, operated and maintained by HACA, according to guidelines set forth in the CoP and HUD's FSS Escrow Account Worksheet, form HUD-52652 and 9831C for Multifamily (PBRA) FSS.
-There will be one interest bearing Escrow Account for all FSS participants in PH FSS and separate accounts for participants in the HCV and PBRA FSS program.
+There will be one interest bearing Escrow Account for all FSS participants, separated by housing assistance program: PH, HCV, and PBRA.
 Each FSS participant will have a separate sub-line item, which will include all deposits and calculated interest.